-(Ord.
-No. 07-14, § 3, 7-16-2007)

 Sec.
 6-223.
 Other licenses.

 When the mayor and council or public safety commission find a violation of any section of this Code for which the licensee shall have his alcoholic beverage license suspended or revoked, all alcoholic beverage licenses of the licensee shall be so suspended or revoked.